 More information about Proposition 202 payments.

-- Hospitals must have Prop 202 worksheets to AHCCCS by October 31 of each year in order to receive Prop 202 funds for that State fiscal year.
+- Hospitals with Level I Trauma Centers must have Prop 202 worksheets to AHCCCS by October 31 of each year in order to receive Proposition 202 trauma funds for that State fiscal year.

 Graduate Medical Education Payments